Friday, October 13, 2023

 "No," Paul replied, "I am a Jew and a citizen of Tarsus in Cilicia, which is an important city.
 Please, let me talk to these people."

 Father, my heart is led by the Spirit today to remember many missionary friends and servants of the Good News as I contemplate Paul's example.
-During all of his difficult challenges, Paul repeatedly prayed for courage and wisdom to proclaim Jesus, despite his hardships.** Please bless your servants sharing the message all over the world today.
+During all of his difficult challenges, despite his hardships, Paul repeatedly prayed for courage and wisdom to proclaim Jesus.** Please bless your servants sharing your message all over the world today.
 Please bless them with inspiration, insight, and influence, so that even enemies of Jesus can have their hearts captured by your grace.
 In Jesus' name, and for the sake of his persecuted servants, I pray.
 Amen.